-Research Centres and partners
+Research Centres and Partners

 We excel at developing interdisciplinary teams, and work with a broad range of partners within the College, elsewhere in the University and around the world.
 Some of our local partners include:

-The Institute also hosts a number of external research groups and organisations with whom we collaborate:
+We host a number of external research groups and organisations with whom we collaborate:

 Our external partners include the Moredun Research Institute and the Pirbright Institute, with whom we have long standing relationships and share several senior staff appointments.
 We also have strong research links with many other research organisations both within Scotland (e.g. Marine Scotland, Scottish Natural Heritage, NERC Centre for Ecology & Hydrology and the James Hutton Institute, and MASTS research network) and further afield.